 So why did the media, and department stores, and the retailers I was stocking, think that I had anything that resembled a clock-work running company?
 Well, because that’s what I told them.

-SHOW THAT THE BUSINESS HAS A DECISION MAKER: Because when there is a clear leader / decision maker in the business, people know that shit will get done.
-‘Managing Director’, Is the title I put on my business card.
-I had absolutely no business doing that, because I didn’t even know what a Managing Director did, but what I did know is that it sounded really important, and sounded like someone who knew how to run shit.
-And I want people, especially retailers, specifically department stores, to not think they were engaging in business with a 22 year old girl who really didn’t know what she was doing, but I wanted them to have confidence that should they do business with SAMANTHA WILLS Pty Ltd, that ‘we’ were such an established company (I mean, we had a ‘Managing Director’) that they had nothing to worry about, and should we be given the opportunity to stock the brand in their stores, it would be more seamless then startup.
+SHOW THAT THE BUSINESS HAS A DECISION MAKER: Because when there is a clear leader / decision maker in the business, people know that it will get done.
+‘Managing Director’, is the title I put on my business card.
+I had absolutely no business doing that, because I didn’t even know what a Managing Director did, but what I did know is that it sounded really important, and sounded like someone who knew how to run sh*t.
+And I want people, especially retailers, specifically department stores, to not think they were engaging in business with a 22 year old girl who really didn’t know what she was doing, but I wanted them to have confidence that should they do business with SAMANTHA WILLS Pty Ltd, that ‘we’ were such an established company (I mean, we had a ‘Managing Director’) that they had nothing to worry about, and should we be given the opportunity to stock the brand in their stores, it would be more seamless than startup.

 SUITE / LANDLINE / .COM: I listed a landline number as the ‘HEAD OFFICE’ number, which simply diverted to my mobile.
 I also embellished the ‘Head Office Address’ to SUITE.
 If you are using a gmail, or especially a Hotmail, 1999 called & wants its domain back.
 Its time to get a corporate email domain, even if you don’t have your website up & running yet, register your domain & get your emails on that system (it is easily done through Go Daddy).